rahul-culminator/testing/README.md

 1. Load the required configuration and use sandbox:

-2. Login to AWS SSO:
+2. Login to AWS SSO

 ### PostgreSQL Connection